Make Multiplayer Game on Scratch

 Now, you can build your own Scratch multiplayer game.
 Scratch makes it friendly & fun for kid coders.
 Continue to level up your skills, discover Scratch multiplayer projects, and share your game projects with the Scratch community!

-Read about our online coding classes for kids, or contact our Admission Team to learn which courses are best for your student’s coding journey.
+Read about our online coding classes for kids, or speak with a Juni Advisor by calling (650) 263-4306 or emailing email@example.com to learn which courses are best for your student’s coding journey.
 You can also read more about how we use Scratch to teach coding.